hanmindev/MCMV/README.md

 See leo_need_roki.py for an example.
 There is a lot to write so it is recommended that you make a separate file to run the program.

 ## Python:
 1. Create a folder named 'data' in the same directory as main.py.
+This is where your .bvh files should be.
 2. Create an instance of a MainConverter class with a path to where the functions should be written to.
 ```py
 converter = MainConverter('C:/Users/USER/AppData/Roaming/.minecraft/saves/WORLD_NAME/datapacks/DATAPACK_NAME/data/animate/functions/FOLDER')